-If you have decided to finally organize your child's messy closet, the first step should be to empty it completely.
+If you have decided to organize your child's messy closet, the first step should be to empty it completely.
 Take out everything and make different piles for various types of clothing, accessories, toys, books, or anything else.
-This step allows you to visualize exactly what is going to go back into the closet space.
-It also lets you get rid of clothes that your child may have outgrown (unless you want to keep them for another younger sibling or future sibling).
+This step lets you visualize exactly what will return to the closet space.
+It also lets you remove clothes your child may have outgrown (unless you want to keep them for another younger sibling or future sibling).
 We need to empty the closet because often we don't even know what is in there since it's been hidden at the back or under another huge pile of clothes.
-You may even find some items which don’t even belong in the closet, for example, your own clothes.
+You may even find some items that don’t even belong in the closet, for example, your own clothes.

-When organizing your kid's closet, use small sized drawers or storage bins.
+When organizing your kid's closet, use small-sized drawers or storage bins.
 This will make it easy for your child to find what they need when getting dressed.
 This benefits you because the faster they find what they need, the less of a mess there will be for you to clean up later.
-When keeping clothes in these small containers, make sure the piles of clothes are not too high.
-This way your kids won't have to sift through large piles to get to what they want.
+When keeping clothes in these small and shallow containers, make sure the piles of clothes are not too high.
+This way, your kids won't have to sift through large piles to get what they want.

-A fun way to involve your child in their closet's organization is to create a label for each drawer or each shelf of the closet.
-This will make it easy for the child to tidy his or her closet by themselves.
+A fun way to involve your child in their closet's organization is to create a label (Affiliate Link) for each drawer or each shelf of the closet.
+This will make it easy for the child to tidy their closet by themselves.
 If they are still learning how to read and write, this will make for a fun and educational activity.
-Label the types of clothes in each area and if multiple children are using the closet, then label shelves or boxes by ownership, for example, "Lilly's shirts" or "Dan's socks".
+Label (Affiliate Link) the types of clothes in each area and if multiple children are using the closet, then label (Affiliate Link) shelves (Affiliate Link) or boxes (Affiliate Link) by ownership, for example, "Lilly's shirts" or "Dan's socks (Affiliate Link)".

-For clothes that cannot be kept folded, you can use children's hangers to retain shape.
-The hangers should be kept at a higher level as this is usually an area which the parents can reach and the child doesn’t need to.
+For clothes that cannot be folded, you can use children's hangers to retain shape.
+The hangers should be kept at a higher level as this is usually an area that the parents can reach, and the child doesn’t need to.

 ***AD*** The best academic planner for students!
 Order Out of Chaos Academic planner helps track time and tasks!
 Buy 1 or more today!

-When you are faced with a walk-in closet with no shelves and only hanging space, give this great method a try.
-Install one rod at the adult height which can only be used by you for hanging out of season clothes.
+When you have a walk-in closet with no shelves (Affiliate Link) and only hanging space, try this great method.
+Install one rod at the adult height, which can only be used by you for hanging out-of-season clothes.
 Then install a second rod at a much lower height for the child to be able to reach his or her current clothes.
-On the floor space keep any toys and shoes.
+Keep any toys and shoes (Affiliate Link) on the floor space.
 Easy and clean!

-When it comes to organizing your kid's closet, creativity is key.
-Their closet is no different from your own and requires the same basic principles when going through it.
-Regularly organizing the closet will keep it from overflowing and getting the children involved in the process will make them more likely to want to keep it tidy and clean.
+When it comes to organizing your kid's closet, creativity is key (Affiliate Link).
+Their closet is no different from yours and requires the same basic principles when going through it.
+At least a few times a year, you should organize your kids closets.
+This will keep it from overflowing, and getting the children involved in the process will make them more likely to want to keep it tidy and clean.
+I hope these creative ways of organizing your kids closet tips help you get inspired to do the decluttering and organizing.

-Bio of the author: Korie Cantor is a writer who writes about living and lifestyle.
-She possesses a great sense of style and loves to share her thoughts about fashion and it’s latest trends.
-Follow her on Twitter: @koriecantor
+Originally written in 2016 by Korie Cantor, a writer who writes about living and lifestyle.
+She possesses a great sense of style and loves to share her thoughts about fashion and its latest trends.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.